 As a multi-academy trust with both church and non-church schools, one of our members is appointed by the DBE as its representative.
 Following the resignation of the Revd.
 Ruth Chapman, the appointment process for a new representative is on-going.

 Alan runs his own business carrying out general building repairs and maintenance.
 In the past Alan has served as Chair and Vice Chair of the Governing Body of a maintained school.
 Alan’s particular area of expertise is Health and Safety and he acted as the link Governor for a number of years.
 During this time he regularly conducted site tours with the Site Manager.

-* Our Trust is a "mixed MAT" made up of Church and non-Church schools and one members is appointed by the Bath and Wells Diocesan Board of Education as its representative.
-However, all members share a responsibility to ensure the Christian distinctiveness and and values of our Church schools are maintained.
+All members share a responsibility to ensure the Christian distinctiveness and and values of our Church schools are maintained.

 The terms academy director and academy director mean the same thing and represent the same level of governance.
 Our Articles of Association are based on those for Church Academies and we use the term Directors to describe people governing at this tier.